appsfactorygmbh/cypress-audit/README.md

 1. Fix some broken TypeScript definitions
 1. Keep pa11y and lighthouse up to date
 1. Converted from CommonJS to ESM
+1. Created one npm package for both pa11y and lighthouse
+1. Updated the example code
+1. Extend the README with more examples and explanations
+1. Show pa11y issues individually and thereby allow to highlight the HTML elements in the Cypress UI

 We also decided to publish only one npm package, that includes lighthouse AND pa11y.
 Therefore the usage is minimally different.
 The example has been changed as well.